dnakhooda/SimpleInterpreter/README.md

   end;
 ```

-After the repeat statement and an expression describing the number of times the loop should repeat, you must declare an index variable.
-This index variable holds the number of times the loop as run.
-Anything wrapped within the "then;" and "end;" statements is within the repeat loop.
+After `repeat` and an expression defining the number of times to loop, you define an index variable (e.g., `i`) that keeps track of the iteration count.
+Everything between `then;` and `end;` is inside the loop.

 <h3>Print Statements: </h3>

-"print" and "printLine" both allow you to print to the console. "print" prints the given text without creating a new line. "printLine" prints the given text and creates a new line.
+Use `print` and `printLine` to display text in the console. `print` does not add a new line, `while` printLine does.

-Below are examples of "print" and "printLine":
+Example:

 ```
 print ( "hello" );